On this page

 Parents, carers and members of the community looking for information about NAPLAN can visit our NAPLAN information for parents, carers and the community page.

-Reports will be distributed to schools in term 3.
+Reports were distributed to schools in term 3.
 Principals are responsible for issuing individual student reports to parents and carers.

 The guide to interpreting 2019 NAPLAN results (PDF 267KB) supports all NAPLAN South Australian schools to interpret the information presented in the results reports.